Engarif3/level2_assignment2/README.md

-# First Project

-This project is a sample application built with Express, Mongoose, and Zod.
+## This project is a sample application built with Express, Mongoose, and Zod.

 ## Prerequisites